r-rse/site/content/services/training.md

 While access to an RSE to help with your R workflows can be useful, **it's even better to equip your team with skills to follow best practice in their own work from the start**.

-Such capacity building of researchers was one of my favourite parts of my RSE work.
+Such capacity building of researchers was one of my favourite parts of being an RSE.
 I find it most rewarding to see people's reactions when they realise the power of R and associated ecosystem of tools and of following best practice in code development and research data management.
-From full day to multi-day courses, shorter and more targeted workshops and seminars, **I can help your team identify and get access to the training they need to get the most out of working with research code and data**.
+From full day to multi-day courses, shorter and more targeted workshops and seminars or hackathons, **I can help your team identify and get access to the training they need to get the most out of working with research code and data**.

 All examples of training materials below can be updated with newer information or modified to suit your specific needs.
 And of course, **I am always interested in developing something new** so please get in touch so we can discuss your needs!